Updated: April 10, 2025 16 mins read Published: March 05, 2024

 • Extracting business insights from visual data analytics to support decision-making and strategy planning

-Now that you have a solid foundation in computer vision, its growth, and its benefits, let’s dive into use cases.
+Now that you have a solid foundation in computer vision, its growth and its benefits, let’s dive into use cases.
 We’ll show how five different industries are using computer vision to transform how they do business.

 Computer vision in mobility and transportation

-It goes without saying that self-driving cars would not be possible without computer vision.
+Self-driving cars would not be possible without computer vision.
 But autonomous vehicle (AV) buyers aren’t the only drivers touched by AI.
 If you’ve ever used a car with a backup camera that warns you of nearby objects, you’ve encountered computer vision technology.
 In fact, in recent years, computer vision applications have reshaped everyone’s experience on the road.

 Computer vision applications in transportation